Central Luzon Television

-Central Luzon Television (commonly referred to as CLTV 36) is an independent regional infotainment digital-only television station based in Pampanga, Central Luzon in the Philippines, with the call sign DWRW-DTV.
-It is the sole television property owned by the TV5 Network Inc. and network the RadioWorld Broadcasting Corporation, otherwise known as the RBC Media Group (formerly known as the Central Luzon Broadcasting Corporation), a subsidiary of the Laus Group of Companies, which also owns a radio station, DWRW-FM and newspaper Sun.Star Pampanga.
+Central Luzon Television 36 (commonly referred to as CLTV 36) is an independent regional infotainment digital-only television station based in Pampanga, Central Luzon in the Philippines, with the call sign DWRW-DTV.
+It is the sole television property owned by the RadioWorld Broadcasting Corporation, otherwise known as the RBC Media Group (formerly known as the Central Luzon Broadcasting Corporation), a subsidiary of the Laus Group of Companies, which also owns a radio station, DWRW-FM and newspaper Sun.Star Pampanga.

-The station's offices, studio complex, and transmitter are located at the third floor of the Corporate Guarantee Building, Laus Group Complex, Jose Abad Santos Avenue, Dolores, San Fernando, Pampanga.
+The station's offices, studio complex, and transmitter are located at the third floor of the Corporate Guarantee Building, Laus Group Complex, Jose Abad Santos Avenue, Barangay Dolores, San Fernando, Pampanga.

-It operates daily from 09:00 AM to 10:00 PM.
+It operates daily from 8:00 AM to 9:30 PM.
 In 2017, CLTV 36 is the leading free-to-air regional television channel in the country based on the AGB Nielsen survey, for two consecutive years, and was awarded the Best Local TV Station by the Kapisanan ng mga Brodkaster ng Pilipinas (KBP), Paragala Central Luzon Media Awards and Gandingan Awards.

+CLTV 36 is also currently affiliated with the Bilyonaryo News Channel.